oqolarte/oblong/content/project/bujo.md

 Here I try to talk about what happened to FORM (Friends and Family, Occupation, Recreation, Motivation) during the month.
 This is not a strict format, though.

+I should also note that my I also incorporate my mood tracker in the calendar.
+I do this by highlighting the day with a color in the rainbow: red is a great day, violet is horrible day.

 ### Daily Log

 Bujo's bulk comprises Daily Logs.